nus-cs2103-AY2122S1/tp/docs/team/lmaoboxhack.md

 * Added the feature to visualize job positions with a pie chart [PR: [\#106](https://github.com/AY2122S1-CS2103-F10-1/tp/pull/106)]
   * **What it does**: Allows the user to a position & its applicants' statuses as a pie chart.
-  * **Justification**: Gives the user a quick, visual overview of a position, which is crucial when dealing with large volumes of applicants/positions, as it is hard to get an overall sense from the detailed list view alone.
+  * **Justification**: Gives the user a quick, visual overview of a position, which is crucial when dealing with large volumes of applicants/positions.
   * **Highlights**:
     * Processing MTR data into the format required by the PieChart API.
     * Created a lightweight component used to display a pie chart on the UI, written with *reusability* (extensible to future iterations of the feature, e.g. pie chart of all applicants) and *maintainability* (minimal dependencies, no separate FXML file) in mind.